leepanter/BIOS6643FinalProject/README.md

 * ModeFunctions- .R File with extensive R-function breakdown.
 These functions are employed in all subsequent scripts, and are therefore centralized and sourced at the start of new scripts.
 * Inital Models:
   * ExampleGraph.R, ExampleAnalysis.R, ExploratoryAnalysis.R: Not used in the final results of this project, but were created in concurrently as guides.
-  * Initial Models-All code needed for the Presentation Analysis is contained within this script.
+  * Initial Models-All code needed for the first iteration of the Presentation Analysis is contained within this script.
+  * LMwFE (Linear Model with Fixed Effects)
+    * LMwFEmodelSelection.R Hierarchical Model Selection for optimal Linear modeling
+  * LMMwRE (Linear Mixed Models with Random Effects)
+    * LMMwREmodelSelection.R Hierarchical Model Selection for optimal Linear Mixed modeling
+  * POI (Generalized Linear Model - Poisson Regression)
+    * Similar Updated to above
+  * POIql (Generalized Linear Model - Poisson Quasi-likelihood)
+    * Similar Updated to above
+  * POIqlLMM (Generalized Linear Mixed Model - Poisson Quasi-likelihood)
+    * Similar Updated to above
+  * ZIP (Zero Inflated Poisson)
+    * Similar Updated to above

 ### Presentation
 .tex, .pdf, .jpeg, files that were used in the creation of the Beamer presentation. (as well as the presentaion itself).